NateEag/cmdline.py/readme.rst

 Alpha At Best
 -------------

 cmdline.py is **not** ready for production.
-It has no test suite, very little cleanup done, a todo.txt with a number of missing features and known deficiencies, a few misfeatures, and undoubtedly a lot of unknown missing features and deficiencies.
+It has no test suite, a todo.txt with a number of missing features and known deficiencies, a few misfeatures, and undoubtedly a lot of unknown missing features and deficiencies.
 The interface is very likely to change - hopefully by removing warts and adding as little as possible, but we'll see what transpires.

 I'm putting it out in the wild because I would love to hear feedback from people.
 What sucks about this?
 What's good about it?
 How can it be improved?